 WHAT WE DO

-The goal of the First Year Advising Office is to provide all new students with less than 24 credit hours with support to make sure they have a smooth transition to college life and to help ensure that every student has a “go-to” person to help them every step of the way during their freshman year.
+The goal of the First Year Advising Office is to provide all new students with less than 24 credit hours with support to make sure they have a smooth transition to college life and to help ensure that every student has a “go-to” person to help them every step of the way during their first year.
 First Year Advisors connect with their students early on and continue to build a relationship with their students, while providing support and monitoring their student’s academic progress.

 HOW WE MONITOR STUDENT PROGRESS